 HATHA AND VINYASA FLOW

-This style incorporates Two styles of yoga, each practiced in 45 min sequences.
-This promotes the body and mind to yield benefits in more areas than one.
-We first start the class with a few gentle yin like asanas to stretch the tendons and ligaments, preparing them for the intense Yang workout and for prana to flow freely.
-Yin Yoga is slow paced whereby we learn to relax in an asana for 2-3 minutes (sometimes longer), promoting deep tissue (and fascia) stretching by using the breath.
+This style incorporates two styles of yoga, each practiced in two sequences.
+The class incorporates a few gentle yin like asanas to stretch the tendons and ligaments, prepping them for the yang part of the class primarily working on muscle tissue.
+Yin Yoga is slow paced whereby we learn to relax in an asana for 2-3 minutes (sometimes longer in a traditional Yin class), promoting deep tissue (and fascia) stretching .